 Sclerotherapy For Leg Veins

-Schlerotherapy for leg veins is a medical procedure which involves the injection of a sclerosant solution into the prominent veins in the area.
-The sclerosant solution causes irritation and the eventual collapse of the targeted veins which are eventually absorbed into the body.
+Sclerotherapy for leg veins is a medical procedure which involves the injection of a sclerosant solution into the prominent veins in the area.
+The sclerosant solution causes irritation and the eventual collapse of the targeted veins are eventually absorbed into the body.
 Blood is redirected naturally to flow through other nearby veins.